 Once you’ve decided how much office space you’ll need, what the primary function of each office location will be, and designed a strong cleaning and desk management policy, you need a workplace app to pull it all together.
 A good desk management app:

 The right application will put people in charge of their work choices and wellbeing, evolving into a powerful tool to improve employee engagement.
 You’ll know instantly whether the chosen workplace application works effectively by measuring how many times per day employees use it.

 Chargifi helps us design innovative and touchless solutions that are key to our workplace experience strategy.BROOKE LIERMAN, SENIOR DIRECTOR OF WORKPLACE TECHNOLOGIES AT OKTA

 The desk management policy you employ must be flexible and adaptable.
 It should make people feel safe and be productive.
 And it has to be strategic and intuitive, well beyond solving the immediate challenges.
 You need a future proof desk management policy that supports business growth in the long term.

 So how can you get return on investment from adopting the right desk management policy?
 This affects the ROI on multiple levels:

 Try out Chargifi’s ROI calculator to see what savings you stand to gain by moving to a hybrid working model.

 Chargifi empowers workplace leaders to unlock the value of hybrid working through frictionless experiences across workplaces.
 It powers a safe and touchless desk experience, using data that optimizes space utilization and informs systems from work patterns to cleaning schedules.

-Chargifi’s all-in-one solution for desk management enables touchless desk check-in, wireless power, and light status indicator, giving employees confidence by clearly indicating when desks are safe to use.
-Chargifi for Rooms ensures safer and more productive collaboration with touchless meeting room booking and video conferencing.
+Chargifi’s all-in-one solution for desk management software enables touchless desk check-in, giving employees confidence by clearly indicating when desks are safe to use.

 NEWS, UPDATES AND INSIGHTS